rnvannatta/dfile/README.md

 int dfwrite(void * ptr, int ct, DFILE * f);
 ```

-The `dungetc` function supports the minimum, 2 ungets.
-It has an unspecified effect on the stream position, although the stream position will return to normal after reading all ungetted chars.
+The `dungetc` function supports the minimum necessary to implement scanf wthout flushing at the end and be posix compliant, 2 ungets.

 # Unimplemented functionality